-An annual unappropriated budget is adopted for the General Fund by the District's Board of Directors.
-The budget is prepared using the same method of accounting as for financial reporting.
-The original General Fund budget for the current year was not amended.
-The Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund presents the original budget amounts compared to the actual amounts of revenues and expenditures for the current year.
+An budget is adopted each year for the General Fund by the District's Board of Directors and is prepared using the same method of accounting as for financial reporting.
+The original General Fund budget for the current year was amended.
+The Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund presents the budgeted amounts compared to the actual amounts of revenues and expenditures for the current year.